aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 If using an existing domain name, ensure there is no CloudFront distribution already setup for the domain.
-You will also need to ensure that your email contacts are configured and up-to-date on the since you will need to receive mail in the next step.
+You will also need to ensure that your email contacts are configured and up-to-date on the domain's SOA/registration records since you may need to receive an approval e-mail in the next step.

 For the remainder of this workshop we will use `example.com` as to demonstrate.
-Please substitute your own domain into any commands
+Please substitute your own domain into any commands or configurations.

 #### High-level instructions